Joecstarr/thesis/sections/tabulation/initial_dataset/montesinos.md

 | $3\ 2$ | $2\ 3$ |
 ```

-For the second step, we insert unit interval rational tangles (and an integral
+For the second step, for each entry in the stencil we
-tangle when the stencil has length greater than two) from our existing list,
+create a list of rational tangles in the unit interval with that entry for a
+crossing number.
+For the rightmost entry of the stencil we also include the
+horizontal integral tangles with crossing number equal entry.
+This creates all
-creating all combinations of input tangles given by the stencil.
+combinations of input tangles given by the stencil.

 ```{prf:example}
 :label: ex-mont-stencil_insert